ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Quota policies can be advertised by servers (see {{ratelimit-policy-field}}), but they are not required to be, and more than one quota policy can affect a given request from a client to a server.

-A quota policy is expressed in Structured Fields {{STRUCTURED-FIELDS}} as a sf-Item that identifies the policy and its associated parameters.
+A quota policy is expressed in Structured Fields {{STRUCTURED-FIELDS}} syntax as a sf-Item that identifies the policy and its associated parameters.

 The following parameters are defined in this specification:

   l:
-  :  The REQUIRED "l" parameter uses a non-negative integer value to limit the activity (counted in quota units) of a given client ({{service-limit}}).
+  :  The REQUIRED "l" parameter uses a non-negative integer value to "limit" the activity (counted in quota units) of a given client ({{service-limit}}).

   w:
   :  The OPTIONAL "w" parameter value conveys
-     a time window ({{time-window}}).
+     a time "window" ({{time-window}}).

 For example, a quota policy named "default" of 100 quota units per minute is expressed as: